yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 ## Updating the requirements

+Let's go ahead and open the code in your favorite IDE.
-Let's add the MissingLink SDK as a requirement under `requirements.txt` file:
+We need to add the MissingLink SDK as a requirement under `requirements.txt` file:

 ```
 tensorflow